WegenenVerkeer/atomium/src/jekyll/_docs/server-general.md

 The feed service implementation is written in Scala, but the library also provides a Java wrapper.

+Feed pages provide 'previous' and 'next' links by which a client can navigate through the whole feed.

+Following a 'previous' link will move forwards through the feed, this means moving towards the head of the feed and this will retrieve more recent feed entries

+Following a 'next' link will move backwards through the feed, this means moving towards the last page of the feed and this will retrieve older feed entries

 A feed store is responsible for the persistence of feeds.
 There are currently two implementations:

 - a feed store that stores data in a relational database
 - a feed store that stores data in a Mongo database

 Both persistence libraries provide a Scala and Java variant.
 The Java implementation is a simple wrapper around the Scala implementation.

+There is also an AbstractFeedStore base class that can be used to implement your own feedStore implementation, using your own persistence technology.
+Using this class will make sure that you the paging (providing 'next'/'previous' links) will work correctly.